Crumb Top Baking

 Squares of vegan banana cake arranged on parchment paper.

-• Chai Spice Cake with orange cardamom frosting
+• Chai Spice Cake with spiced cream cheese frosting

 • Sweet Potato Cake with chocolate coconut frosting